Anachronistic Reading

 To a modern Christian, "Son of God" often means "the second person of the Trinity, sharing the divine essence of the Father."
 But in 1st-century Judaism, "son of God" was a title for Israel's king (2 Sam 7:14, Psalm 2:7), for angels (Job 1:6, Genesis 6:2), and even for the nation of Israel itself (Exodus 4:22).
 It was a relational and vocational title — denoting closeness to God, chosen status, and divine authorisation — not a statement about shared metaphysical essence.

 When Peter declares Jesus to be "the Son of the living God" (Matthew 16:16), is he making a Nicene statement about Jesus' divine nature — or is he identifying Jesus as the Messiah, Israel's anointed king, the one who stands in the unique relationship with God that Psalm 2 promises?
-The anachronistic reading assumes the former.
-The historically grounded reading at least considers the latter.
+An anachronistic reading reaches immediately for the former.
+A historically attentive reading at least pauses to consider whether the latter was Peter's primary meaning — without necessarily ruling out that both dimensions are present.

 Go deeper